 Probiotic Pals

 Balance is key.
-Adding a pet-specific probiotic to your dog's diet can help regulate the good and bad bacterias in their system.
+Adding a pet-specific probiotic to your dog's diet can help regulate the good and bad bacteria in their system.
 Often, an imbalance can lead to scooting.

 Tea Time